 These results were consistent with academic studies that found that females were 2.8 to 3.5 times more likely to tear their ACL compared to their male counterparts.

-In recent studies, it was found that female athletes actually have two peaks throughout their lifespan in which they are at an elevated risk of ACL injuries.
+In recent studies, it was found that female athletes have two peaks throughout their lifespan in which they are at an elevated risk of ACL injuries.
 Both in their teens and in their forties, while male athletes’ average age of injury was in their early twenties.

 Mechanism of Action for ACL Ruptures